adam-younes/atom/docs/electron.md

 **Cycle Detection:**

 Mutual recursion between `inner` and `outer` calls can create infinite loops.
-The runtime detects and prevents this:
+The runtime detects and prevents this using depth-based detection:

 ```electron
 shell A {